the-revenx-lab/Data-Recovery-Tool/README.md

 The tool utilizes HTML, CSS, and JavaScript for the front end and Python with its libraries for the back end, making it robust and scalable.
 Real-time monitoring and advanced recovery algorithms enhance its reliability and transparency while adhering to strict data privacy and security protocols.

-Features
+#Features:

-Cross-Platform Compatibility: Operates seamlessly on Windows and Linux.
+1.Cross-Platform Compatibility: Operates seamlessly on Windows and Linux.

-User-Friendly Interface: Simplified UI for users with minimal technical knowledge.
+2.User-Friendly Interface: Simplified UI for users with minimal technical knowledge.

-Real-Time Monitoring: Tracks the progress of data recovery tasks.
+3.Real-Time Monitoring: Tracks the progress of data recovery tasks.

-Advanced Recovery Algorithms: Ensures efficient retrieval of lost or corrupted data.
+4.Advanced Recovery Algorithms: Ensures efficient retrieval of lost or corrupted data.

-Data Privacy and Security: Implements tight security protocols to safeguard user data.
+5.Data Privacy and Security: Implements tight security protocols to safeguard user data.

-Technologies Used
+#Technologies Used

 Front-End: